• Home

 • Legend: The legend explains the color codes, units, and other details that help interpret the pyramid’s data easily.

-Population pyramids give us a quick visual insight into a population’s makeup.
+Population diagrams give us a quick visual insight into a population’s makeup.
 But what exactly can these intriguing graphs tell us?
 Let’s find out:

-• Age distribution: A population pyramid reveals a population’s age structure.
+• Age distribution: A population diagram reveals a population’s age structure.
 It shows which age groups dominate and whether there is a large young or elderly population.

 • Gender balance: The pyramid highlights the balance (or imbalance) between males and females.
 This can be crucial for understanding societal dynamics.